HEMUBEN/Pizza-Sales/README.md

 Microsoft Excel (Pivot Tables & Charts) – For creating quick summary reports and trend visualizations.
 4. Visualization Tools Used
 Visualization Type	Purpose
+Bar Chart
-Bar Chart==> To show top 10 pizzas by revenue and quantity sold Pie / Donut Chart==> To show sales contribution by category Line Chart==> To visualize sales trends over time
+* To show top 10 pizzas by revenue and quantity sold Pie / Donut Chart
+* To show sales contribution by category
+Line Chart
+* To visualize sales trends over time
+KPI Cards
-KPI Cards==> To display key performance indicators like revenue, orders, and AOV Stacked Column Chart==> To compare pizza sizes and categories Heat Map==> To show sales by time of day and day of week
+* To display key performance indicators like revenue, orders, and AOV Stacked Column Chart
+* To compare pizza sizes and categories
+Heat Map
+* To show sales by time of day and day of week
-5. Reporting & Presentation
+6. Reporting & Presentation
 Power BI Dashboard – For interactive storytelling and sharing business insights with stakeholders.
 Microsoft PowerPoint / Word – For documenting project findings and visual summaries.
 # 3) Data Sources Pizza Sales might Connected to